 Shade(s) and Translucency

-Your dentist will chose the shade(s) and translucency of composite required to achieve the desired look.
+Your dentist will choose the shade(s) and translucency of composite required to achieve the desired look.
 There are a multitude of composite systems on the dental market and choosing the correct shade and opacity of materials can be time consuming for even a simple case.
 However, this stage is crucial to ensure the best aesthetic outcome and improve your smile.

 They will then isolate the teeth/tooth to be treated by using either cotton rolls or a rubber sheet (known as a rubber dam).
 This ensures that the treatment area remains dry and uncontaminated as that may reduce the effectiveness of the bond between the composite and your tooth.